How to Pipe Icing Roses

 To make the icing: In a mixer combine the butter, shortening, confectioners’ sugar, and salt.
 Mix on medium-low speed for about 1 minute.
 You don’t want to mix too fast or you will incorporate air bubbles into the icing.
 Add the cream 1 tablespoon at a time until it is smooth, but still stiff.

-You will want several little bowl so to mix the individual colored icing.
-You will also need:
+You will want several little bowls to mix the individual colored icing.

-large rose Ateco Decorating Tip 128
+Large Rose Tip: Ateco Decorating Tip 128

-Large Leaf Decorating Tip 65s/263
+Large Leaf Decorating Tip: Wilton No. 366 Leaf Decorating Tip

-Create the color icing you want for your rose.
+Create the color icing you want for your icing rose.
 You can do them all the same color or have several different ones.
 Start your colors light and add more color until it is just as you like.

 Place the rose tip in the pastry bag.
 Line the narrow end of the tip with the seam of the bag.